Seven of Earth’s Earliest Gigantic and Bizarre Creatures

 Their fossils have been quarried by Europeans for many years and adorn floors, stairs, jewelry, gravestones and more with their durable and desirable beauty.

-The orthoceras straight-shelled nautiloids displayed extreme diversity in size from a few inches to 14 feet in length.
-One of the largest orthocone giants from the earliest years, Cameroceras, reached 30 feet in length.
+The straight-shelled nautiloids displayed extreme diversity in size from a few inches to 14 feet in length.
+One of the largest straight-shell giants from the earliest years, Cameroceras, reached approximately 30 feet ( 9 meters) in length.

 cameroceras